I may get paid commission for purchases made after clicking a link in this post.

 So, which blogging activities can be batched?
 The truth is almost every blogging task can be batched, but here are some of the most obvious opportunities.

 Emails can be one of the biggest sources of distraction for bloggers, but it doesn’t have to be like that.
-Instead of tackling emails as soon as they come in, deal with your emails in batches.
+Instead of reading and replying to emails as soon as they come in, deal with your emails in batches.
 Check your emails just once or twice a day… and when you do, deal with everything in your inbox!
 You will not only save time by dealing with your emails more efficiently, you will also save time because you are not letting your emails disrupt your other blogging tasks.

 Social Media (replying to comments / being sociable)